FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 University would be situated in Limerick City, Limerick Moylish, Athlone, Ennis, Thurles and

 Clonmel.
-This new Technological University would comprise 14,500 students and 2,000 staff--- 7
+This new Technological University would comprise 14,500 students and 2,000 staff
+---
+7

 across the six campuses, with a total economic output of approximately €420 million per